MohidSharif/Causes-of-Homeless-deaths/README.md

 Data: the raw data csv files obtained from OpenDataToronto

-Materials: Sketches used in the paper
+Sketches: Sketches used in the paper

 Outputs: